Once you know what you are looking at, finding the source of the fluid leak will be much easier.

 (Don’t smoke while you do this!)

-Now that you have identified what type of liquid is leaking from your car; you can move on to the proper repair.
+Now that you have identified what type of fluid is leaking, you can move on to the proper repair.

-So, knowing how to identify a fluid leak is an important skill for any car owner.
-And, while some fluid leaks can be addressed at home; others denote potentially serious problems and need to be inspected by a professional.
-Finally, routinely check for possible fluid leaks and always be aware of; any puddles or drizzles around your normal parking spaces.
+So, knowing how to identify a fluid leak, is an important skill for any car owner.
+Because, some fluid leaks can be fixed at home.
+But, others denote potentially serious problems and need to be checked by a professional.
+Finally, regularly check for possible fluid leaks, and be aware of any puddles around your normal parking spaces.